Kosmosaik/ProgressCrawl/docs/qol-todo-summary.md

 xx. **Mark all tiles with "?" (including blocked tiles) until explored**
    - Current render logic shows `#` for blocked tiles right away.
    - TODO: change rendering so all tiles initially show as `?` and only reveal their actual type (`#`, `.`, `L`) after being explored (or revealed by view distance).
    - NOTE: This will only be done if view distance is implemented and increased from one tile as we have today.

+xx. **Mouse control: Panning around the zone** xx.2 **Follow Character button: Makes zone view follow/focus on player.**
+   When these two functions has been implemented, I think we can remove the ugly scroll bar in the zone view?

 ---